cudenver-ai/Adversarial-Machine-Learning/README.md

 **Important Note**: Before running the back-end, make sure to update the `path` variable in `back-end/app.py` to point to the directory on your machine where the data files (e.g., `TeamData.json`, `challenge.json`) are stored.

+**Windows**: SQLite3
+If you are windows you must have SQLite3 installed before developing https://www.sqlite.org/download.html

 For example:

 **Unix/Linux**: Update path like this: